In a Nutshell

 Overview

-Aside from being a competitively rated lender, VALoans.com is easily the most informative site for veterans on the web.
+VALoans.com is an easy-to-use and informative site for veterans on the web.
 It has the widest database of information pertaining to VA loans, it’s well organized, and VALoans.com delivers a genuinely helpful free service to people looking into VA loans.

-VALoans.com primarily offers VA loans, but that’s not all.
-You can apply for FHA, USDA, and even conventional loans through this reputable lender, as well.
+VALoans.com primarily connects people with VA loan providers, but that’s not all.
+You can apply for FHA, USDA, and even conventional loans through the lenders they work with, as well.

 Suitable For?

 VALoans.com is the go-to resource for veterans looking to finance a new home purchase or refinance an old home.
-It is also a good way to see if you qualify for a VA loan with a $0 down payment instantly with its online prequalification process.
 VALoans.com is suited for veterans who qualify for a VA loan.
 This includes:

 Types of Loans/Products